New Puppy Care

 Top 10 New Puppy Care Basics – Don’t skip ANY of these important steps:

-- Start socializing your new pup right away (after 8 weeks).
+1. Start socializing your new pup right away.

-- Start house training as soon as you get your puppy home.
+6. Decide on a house training method and be consistent.
 It's never too early to start teaching good behavior.

 Puppy Milestones: